Skip to content

 Log the reuse, surface a clear UX

-After REFRESH_REUSE_DETECTED, the user is logged out everywhere.
-Show a clean message at login that explains why ("for your security, all sessions were ended").
+After REFRESH_REUSE_DETECTED, the affected session (or, with reuseResponse: 'user', every session) is ended.
+Show a clean message at login that explains why ("for your security, this session was ended").
 Avoid blaming the user.

 The per-user revocation epoch